klusta-team/spikedetekt/README.md

 You can specify an ordered list of .dat files to be concatenated, in the above example file1.dat, file2.dat and file3.dat are three recordings to be concatenated.
-The output files will be written to a folder called `filename', where filename.params is the name of your parameters file.
+The output files will be written to a folder called `filename', where outputfoldernameparams.py is the name of your parameters file.

 The default parameters are as follows (see /spikedetekt/defaultparameters.py and change as desired):